wso2-attic/ballerina-integrator/README.md

 ```

 Here we used "some 1" as the join condition, which means the program gets results from only one worker, which responds first.
-Therefore, the Travel agency service will get the car rental provider that responds first.
+Therefore, the travel agency service gets the car rental provider that responds first.

-Finally, let's look at the skeleton of the `travel_agency_service_parallel.bal` file that is responsible for the Travel agency service.
+Finally, let's look at the structure of the `travel_agency_service_parallel.bal` file that is responsible for the Travel agency service.

 ##### travel_agency_service_parallel.bal